During a particularly hard time in my life, I found myself feeling empty.

 It takes constant maintenance to hold this space, but that is why a regular practice is so important.
 We can’t wait until we are entirely deflated to fill ourselves up.
 Well we can, but it is just far more challenging then doing daily maintenance.
 There is a tradition that will speak to you.
 Perhaps the zazen meditation from the Zen tradition, breath work with a modern twist, or the meditations and yoga practices, such as those in Kundalini Yoga, which have been especially helpful to me.
 Whatever it is that you do, do it.
 Do it every day, if only for a couple minutes, just to keep yourself filled up and just to create a better chance that your day will have more moments of happiness then otherwise.
 Imagine the beauty that would emerge in you after living life this way every day.

-Taya MTaya Malakian is a poet, an artist, a yogini, a mother, and a minister/spiritual advisor.
-She strives to be a "Medicine Woman for the Modern World" bringing deep wisdom, ceremony and soulfulness into every aspect of daily life.
+Taya MTaya is a poet, an artist, a yogini, and mother.
+She strives to bringing deep wisdom, ceremony and soulfulness into every aspect of daily life.
 She lives in Nevada City, Ca.View all posts by Taya M →